 The driver then attaches a contamination sticker to the non conforming bin informing residents of the issue and options to resolve the problem.

-While all effort is made to support correct use of the Organics Service, ongoing incidents may result in the service being suspended until an agreement has been provided by the householder to use it correctly.
+While all effort is made to support correct use of the Organics Service, ongoing or severe incidents may result in the service being suspended until an agreement has been provided by the householder to use it correctly.

 This project was supported by the Environmental Trust as part of the NSW EPA’s Waste Less, Recycle More initiative, funded from the waste levy.